momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ## Use of the recursive resolver as DNS64

 Since the recursive resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!DNS64=RFC6147}}.
+When a AAAA record for the queried name cannot be obtained, DNS64 is used to generate one containing the responder's actual IPv4 address.

+If there are no AAAA records available for the target node (which is usually the case if the target node is an IPv4-only node), DNS64 will look for A records.
+DNS64 creates a AAAA RR from the information in the A RR by generating an IPv6 address for each A record discovered.
+The owner name of a generated AAAA RR is the same as that of of the original A RR, but the AAAA RR includes an IPv6 representation of the IPv4 address contained in the original A RR.
+The IPv6 representation of the IPv4 address is generated algorithmically using the IPv4 address and additional DNS64 parameters.

 # Deployment Notes
 TODO